-"A person who is interrupted while performing a task takes 50% more time to complete it and make 50% more errors." —David Brooks
+"A person who is interrupted while performing a task takes 50% more time to complete it and make 50% more errors." — David Brooks

 How many times have you been successful in writing an email while having a productive phone conversation on an entirely different subject?
 Because those functions use the same part of the brain, you can't do them simultaneously.

 Though you may not even realize it, you are briefly putting one task on hold while attending to the other.
-This is how embarrassing "reply all's" happen!
+This is how embarrassing "reply alls" happen!

 These intellectual machinations go on in the frontal lobe, the parts of the brain controlling the executive system that coordinates the switches.
 Fortunately, we can use that executive system to focus, blocking out stimuli that distract us from our task and devising strategies and practices to get and maintain focus.

-Ways to improve focus
+How to concentrate: ways to improve focus

 1. Track your mood